charan333777/bot-web-application/README.md

 # Bot-web

 ## Objective of  The project :
-This project is mainly focused on  DevOps  Part  to create CICD pipe  for a dot net MVC framework application and make it live(Host) by using Azure cloud
+This project is mainly focused on  DevOps  Part  to create CICD pipeline  for a dot net MVC framework application and make it live(Host) by using Azure cloud

 ## About Project:
 ```